archshift/llvm-project/llvm/docs/LangRef.rst

 -  The condition operand of a :ref:`br <i_br>` instruction.
 -  The callee operand of a :ref:`call <i_call>` or :ref:`invoke <i_invoke>`
    instruction.
+-  If the module flag ``DisallowPoisonedCallArguments`` is enabled, arguments and return values of function calls, unless those operands are marked with the ``partialinit`` attribute.

 Here are some examples: